|MONDAY, JANUARY 6, 2014 | 7pm|

 Steven Zipperstein, Stanford University; Inaugural YIVO Jacob Kronhill Visiting Scholar in History|

-This program is part of the YIVO-Bard Winter Program on Ashkenazi Civilization, January 6-23, 2014.
+This program was part of the YIVO-Bard Winter Program on Ashkenazi Civilization, January 6-23, 2014.

 Steven Zipperstein, Daniel E. Koshland Professor in Jewish Culture and History at Stanford University, is the author of several acclaimed books, including The Jews of Odessa: A Cultural History, 1794-1881 (Stanford University Press, 1985), Imagining Russian Jewry: Memory, History, Identity (University of Washington Press, 1999) and Elusive Prophet: Ahad Ha'am and the Origins of Zionism (University of California, 1993).
 For sixteen years, between 1991-2007, Dr. Zipperstein was Director of the Taube Center for Jewish Studies at Stanford which emerged as one of the leading programs in the field under his leadership.
 He is the recipient of numerous awards, including the Koret Award for contributions to American Jewish life.

 Dr. Steven Zipperstein is the inaugural Jacob Kronhill Visiting Scholar in History at YIVO for the Spring 2014 semester.
 During this time, Dr. Zipperstein will lead a graduate seminar on Jewish historiography, and will teach a public evening course, Jews and the Russian Revolution, which meets for six Mondays, beginning April 28, from 7:00-8:30pm.
 For more information, contact YIVO’s Director of Education, Jennifer Young, firstname.lastname@example.org, or 917-606-8290.

 About the YIVO-Bard Winter Program on Ashkenazi Civilization